 - Died July 28, 1954 in Marietta, GA USA

 Biographical Information

-Pitcher Jim Bagby began his pro career in 1911 and made it to the majors with the 1912 Cincinnati Reds, appearing in 5 games for the team before returning to the minors.
+Pitcher Jim Bagby began his pro career in 1911 and made it to the majors with the Cincinnati Reds in 1912, appearing in 5 games for the team before returning to the minors.
 While playing in the Southern Association, he collided with a teammate, fracturing his forearm.
 Ironically, the injury seemed to have the effect of improving his curveball.

 Bagby was acquired by the Cleveland Indians and won 73 games from 1916 to 1919.
 In 1920, he had his best big league season, going 31-12 with a 2.89 ERA and leading the American League in wins as the Indians reached the World Series.
-In Game Five, he earned a complete game win and also became the first pitcher to hit a home run in the World Series when he connected with a three-run shot off Burleigh Grimes of the Brooklyn Robins.
-Despite Bagby's heroics, that game is best remembered by most for Bill Wambsganss' unassisted triple play in the fifth inning.
+In Game 5, he earned a complete game win and also became the first pitcher to hit a home run in the World Series when he connected with a three-run shot off Burleigh Grimes of the Brooklyn Robins.
+Despite Bagby's heroics, that game is best remembered by most for Bill Wambsganss turning an unassisted triple play in the 5th inning.

 Notable Achievements